katydid/katydid.github.io/index.md

 ### What are trees
 A tree is a structure, record, class that does not contain any loops.

-Katydid supports multiple types of trees:
+Katydid has implemented parsers for multiple types of trees:

   * [Protocol Buffers](https://developers.google.com/protocol-buffers/)
   * [Json](http://json.org/)
   * [Reflected structures in Go](http://golang.org/pkg/reflect)
   * and even XML for the dinosaurs and dragons.
   * Easy to add your own.
 Simply implement a [parser](http://katydid.github.io/dev/parsers)

+Relapse can validate these trees, since they have implemented Parsers.

 ## Status
 Katydid version 0.2 is in beta.